Click here to learn more about the dangers of vaping.

 The Wood County Educational Service Center’s Prevention Education Program implements research-based curriculum to 9 school districts in Wood County, as well as working in and with communities to reduce drug and alcohol use, as well as to prevent bullying and relationship violence, and improve classroom behavior.

 The majority of our funding comes from the Wood County Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board.
 Without their tax-funded support, students would be negatively effected by a reduction in prevention services.
-This Nov.
-4, the ADAMHS Board has a 1.6 mill renewal levy on the ballot.
-Please remember to vote!

-- Coordinator/Supervisor - Kyle Clark
+- Director - Kyle Clark

 - Program Goals: